PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ![Frame Heading](../../images/frame_heading.png)

 It is important to know the vehicle heading direction in order to align the autopilot with the vehicle vector of movement.
-Despite it is not obvious, Multicopters have a heading despite they are symmetrical from all sides.
+Multicopters have a heading even when they are symmetrical from all sides!
 Usually manufacturers use a colored props or colored arms to indicate the heading.

 ![Frame Heading TOP](../../images/frame_heading_top.png)